John-Nik/portfolio/README.md

 **1.2.6:** Added the const runtime to the top of the "page.tsx" files in routes "/portfolio" and "/portfolio/[portfolioId]"

 **1.2.7:** Removed the const runtime and moved it to the layout of the other pages

+**1.2.8:** Removed the google tag from nextjs and instead are using Cloudflare's Zaraz.
+Also migrated the CMS from Netlify ID to OAuth using Github (for cloudflare support)